Indefinite Leave to Remain (10 Years Lawful Residence)

 • You must be 18 or over at the time of application.

-• 10 years of continuous residence, meaning that you have not been outside the UK for any period that is longer than 180 days at a time, and a total of 540 days in the whole of the 10 years preceding the application.
+• 10 years of continuous residence, meaning that you have not been outside the UK for any period that is longer than 180 days in any 12 month period, and a total of 540 days in the whole of the 10 years preceding the application.

 • Have been in the UK lawfully, meaning that you have always had a valid visa and have not overstayed for any period longer than 14 days, during your 10 years in the UK.